Srigadgeter/Web-Projects/README.md

 # Web-Projects
-Web Projecsts of Codingmart puzzles and Own ideas
+Web Projects of Codingmart puzzles and Own ideas